AdrianD97/Robot-Planning/README.md

 		# Robot-Planning

 	The program controls the behavior of some robots.
-In a warehouse there are robots responsabile for moving the boxes.
+In a warehouse there are robots responsible for moving the boxes.
 Robots receive orders to collect/deliver the boxes.

 	The commands are :
 		1. ADD_GET_BOX/ADD_DROP_BOX RobotId x y NrBoxexs priority